 MBTI is an essential tool for you and your team

-One of the principles of Jung’s model, “Psychological Types” developed in 1921 was each person has an innate urge to grow.
-Part of our growing process is to learn how we individually operate, develop the parts of us that we need to learn more about and learn about the people around us.
+A key principle of Jung’s model, “Psychological Types” developed in 1921 is each person has an innate urge to grow.
+Part of our growing process is to learn how we individually operate.
+How we develop the parts of us that we need to learn more about.
+Additionally how we learn about the people around us.